Chapter 18.15

 Section 150.0(w) is added to read as follows:

-(w) Mandatory Requirements for Existing Building Additions and Alterations.
+w.
+Mandatory Requirements for Existing Building Additions and Alterations.
 Existing Building Additions and Alterations shall meet the requirements of Items 1 through 3 below, as applicable:

 1. Major addition.
 Any major addition shall require installation of a set of measures from the Measure Menu Table, Table 150.0-I to achieve a total score that is equal to or greater than 9.
 In addition, all mandatory measures listed in Table 150.0-I shall be installed.
-Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2022 Title 24 Section 10-103.
+Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2025 Title 24 Section 10-103.
 Installed measures shall meet the specifications in Table 150.0-J.

 2. Major alteration.
 Any major alteration shall require installation of a set of measures from the Measure Menu Table, Table 150.0-I to achieve a total score that is equal to or greater than 9.
 In addition, all mandatory measures listed in Table 150.0-I shall be installed.
-Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2022 Title 24 Section 10-103.
+Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2025 Title 24 Section 10-103.
 Installed measures shall meet the specifications in Table 150.0-J.

 3. Combination alterations and additions.
 Any project that includes an addition and alteration whose altered components cover 350 square feet or greater shall require installation of a set of measures from the Measure Menu Table, Table 150.0-I to achieve a total score that is equal to or greater than 9.
-In addition, all mandatory measures listed in Table 150.0-I shall be installed.
-Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2022 Title 24 Section 10-103.
+In addition, all mandatory measures listed in Table 150.0-1 shall be installed.
+Measure verification shall be explicitly included as an addendum to the Certificate of Compliance to be filed pursuant to 2025 Title 24 Section 10-103.
 Installed measures shall meet the specifications in Table 150.0-J.

 Exception 1 to Section 150.0(w): The project is the result of a repair as defined by Title 24 Part 2 Section 202.